-Following a landmark international investigation, in September 2015 the United Nations released a major report on serious human rights violations in Sri Lanka (2002-2011).
-The document, known as the ‘OISL Report’ was clear in its view that many of those violations – perpetrated by both government and LTTE (‘Tamil Tiger’) forces – could amount to war crimes and crimes against humanity if established in a court of law.
+Following a landmark international investigation, in September 2015 the United Nations released a major report on serious human rights violations committed during the final stages of the civil war and the surrounding period (2002-2011).
+The document, known as the ‘OISL Report’ was clear in its view that many of those violations – perpetrated by both government of Sri Lanka and LTTE (‘Tamil Tiger’) forces – could amount to war crimes and crimes against humanity if established in a court of law.
 It made a number of recommendations as to how Sri Lanka might begin to address these violations in order to lay the foundations for a sustainable peace.

-In response, the government that came to power in Sri Lanka in 2015, acting through the UN Human Rights Council, made a series of promises pledging to deal with the legacy of the war.
+In response, the national unity government that came to power in Sri Lanka in 2015, acting through the UN Human Rights Council, made a series of promises to deal with the legacy of the war; promises that included establishing mechanisms capable of investigating serious human rights violations and holding perpetrators to account.
 Those were contained in Human Rights Council (HRC) Resolution 30/1, which was co-sponsored by the government and unanimously adopted by HRC members in October 2015.
-The Resolution requested the UN High Commissioner for Human Rights to provide a comprehensive report on the implementation of these commitments at the 34th Session of the HRC in March 2017.

-Has the government fulfilled its promises?
-We provide an answer to that question below, by distilling Resolutions 30/1-34/1 into 25 key commitments and assessing the progress that has been made in relation to each.
-This evaluation – the latest of several by the Sri Lanka Campaign over the past three years – is based on various media reports, analyses by civil society groups, and the findings of UN human rights mechanisms and the UN High Commissioner for Human Rights.
+Has Sri Lanka’s government fulfilled those promises to date?
+We provide an answer to that question below, by distilling the contents of Resolution 30/1 into 25 key commitments and assessing the progress that has been made in relation to each.
+This evaluation – the latest of several by the Sri Lanka Campaign over the past four years – is based on various media reports, analyses by civil society groups, and the findings of UN human rights mechanisms and the UN High Commissioner for Human Rights.

-The chart (above) illustrates the overall progress that has been made by the government over time, based on our earlier evaluations.
-The table (right) illustrates the progress that has been made in establishing the four pledged transitional justice mechanisms.
+The chart (above) illustrates the overall progress that has been made by the government over time.
+The table (below) illustrates the progress that has been made in establishing the four pledged ‘transitional justice mechanisms.’

-Our latest findings – also available in report format – paint a depressing picture.
-Three years since the adoption of Resolution 30/1, the overwhelming majority of the commitments made by the government of Sri Lanka remain either mostly or completely unachieved.
-On only a handful can it be said that the government has lived up to its word.
-Just one of the four key transitional justice mechanisms pledged has been operationalised.
+Our findings paint a deeply troubling picture.
+Four and a half years since the adoption of Resolution 30/1, the overwhelming majority of the commitments made by the government of Sri Lanka remain either mostly or completely unachieved.
+Just one of the four key transitional justice mechanisms pledged has been fully operationalised.
 And, crucially, almost nothing has been done to tackle Sri Lanka’s deeply rooted culture of impunity, which lies at the heart of repeated cycles of mass violence in the country.

 Action through the Human Rights Council.
 What now?

-With that in mind, the Sri Lanka Campaign for Peace and Justice urges UN member states to:
+To that end, the Sri Lanka Campaign urges member states to:

 UNHRC 30/1 OP.
 1: “…encourages the Government of Sri Lanka to implement the recommendations contained [within the report of the Office of the High Commissioner for Human Rights’ investigation on Sri Lanka (OISL)] when implementing measures for truth-seeking, justice, reparations and guarantees of non-recurrence.”